Sunbeams break through the clouds.

 Does a turmoil of emotion bubble up when the artist finally sets down their paint brush and steps back?
-Exhaustion may figure heavily into the mix, but mostly, the emotion is a thick admixture of relief and joy.
+Exhaustion may figure heavily into the mix, which is something I know many writers handle differently.
+Some may even make use of the kind of products cbd manufacturers UK make, but others find the emotion that comes afterwards helps them keep going.
+It is a thick mixture of relief and joy.
 I liken it to “It’s a girl!” declared after excruciatingly painful labor.
 There is nothing quite like the sense of completion.

 Yesterday I completed the manuscript of “Misho of the Mountain.”